• Home

 Why two inches thick?
 Because that's how thick the rib bones are.

-Now, it may be called a tomahawk steak, but what they look like is a fireman’s axe.
+Now, it may be called a tomahawk steak, but I think they look more like a fireman's axe.
 These were huge steaks, about 18 inches long.
-The length of the bone made them hard to work with - the two steaks took up half of my kettle grill, and every time I turned or flipped them I had to adjust, so the bone wasn’t hanging over the edge of the grill.
-If I was cooking for a crowd, and needed to fit more than two on the grill, I’d ask for the bone to be cut back, say to 12 inches long instead of the full 18 inches, to make them easier to fit on the grill.
-Or, I’d cheat and get a rib roast, and then ask for the bones to be Frenched so they stick out a bit.
-But, really, if you’re after the full tomahawk experience, you need the extra long bone.
+The length of the bone made them hard to work with - the two steaks took up half of my kettle grill, and every time I turned or flipped them I had to adjust, so the bone wasn't hanging over the edge of the grill.
+If I was cooking for a crowd, and needed to fit more than two on the grill, I'd ask for the bone to be cut back, say to 12 inches long instead of the full 18 inches, to make them easier to fit on the grill.
+Or, I'd cheat and get a rib roast, and then ask for the bones to be Frenched so they stick out a bit.
+But, really, if you're after the full tomahawk experience, you need the extra long bone.

 I grilled the steaks using the reverse sear method - on the grill, but as far away from indirect high heat as the bones would allow until they reached an internal temperature of 115°F. Then they went directly over the coals for a quick sear to brown the surface of the meat.
 Then I got to gnaw on the bone...oh, my.